MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

 ~~~~~~~~~~~~~~~~~~

 If the UART output is not available, use another method to signal that
-the heart beat task is running (e.g. blink a LED).
+the heart beat task is running (e.g. blink a LED, use SystemView).

 Sources
 -------